Caches

 on every access.
 Usually for session caches or to simulate a session.
 The default is false.

 If enabled, the last access timeout will be used to evict objects from the cache.
-Default is true.
+The default is true.

 The absolute path of the directory that will hold all the serialized cache entries on disk.